-The steroid hormone cortisol, produced by the adrenal glands, has a catabolic effect — it breaks down tissue — the very thing you do not want when you’re building mass.
+The steroid hormone cortisol and its implications, produced by the adrenal glands; has a catabolic effect — it breaks down tissue — the very thing you do not want when you’re building mass.

-Cortisol is released during periods of high physical and mental stress (and at high temperatures.)
+Cortisol and its implications is released during periods of high physical and mental stress (and at high temperatures.)
 At normal levels, it’s part of the body’s “fight or flight” reaction and as such, is highly beneficial.

-Too much cortisol not only leads to lower levels of testosterone, it contributes to osteoporosis, increased abdominal fat, reduced glucose utilization, impaired immunity, and a reduction in memory capacity and learning ability.
+Too much cortisol and its implications not only leads to lower levels of testosterone; it contributes to osteoporosis, increased abdominal fat; reduced glucose utilization, impaired immunity; and a reduction in memory capacity and learning ability.

-Cortisol release can’t and shouldn’t be stopped, but excessive levels of the hormone can be controlled by eating first thing in the morning and immediately after working out.
-Carbohydrates and proteins are essential at these times, and BCAAs cut one step out of getting the most beneficial aspects of protein into your bloodstream.
+Carbohydrates and proteins are essential at these times; and BCAAs cut one step out of getting the most beneficial aspects of protein into your bloodstream.

 Take 5-10 grams of BCAAs at breakfast, and in your pre- and post-workout shakes.